mengbin92/mengbin92.github.io/_posts/2025-09-18-TSP-solidity35.md

     }

-    // ---- REMOVE LIQUIDITY: burn LP tokens and send underlying ---- function burn(
+    // ---- REMOVE LIQUIDITY: burn LP tokens and send underlying ---- /**
+     * @dev Remove liquidity from the pair and burn LP tokens.
+     * @param to Address to receive the underlying tokens.
+     * @return amount0 Amount of token0 returned.
+     * @return amount1 Amount of token1 returned.
+     */
+    function burn(
         address to
     ) external nonReentrant returns (uint256 amount0, uint256 amount1) {